bambora-na/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 >VERY IMPORTANT NOTE: You must upload the ***"ApplePay Payment Processing Certificate".***
 For furter information visit: [Configure Merchant ID and Certificates](https://developer.apple.com/documentation/apple_pay_on_the_web/configuring_your_environment)

->If you use a different certificate instead to ***"ApplePay Payment Processing Certificate"*** you may get the error:
+>If you use a different certificate instead of ***"ApplePay Payment Processing Certificate"*** you may get the error:
 ```"Wrong certificate type.
 Apple Pay Merchant Identity certificates are for Web site usage only.
 Use an Apple Pay Payment Processing certificate type."```**

 ### Enable Apple Pay